KisoreD/AI_Task_Optimizer/README.md

-  **AI Task Optimizer**
-A Real-Time Emotion Detection and Task Recommendation System The AI Task Optimizer is an intelligent system that detects facial emotions in real time using a webcam, analyzes text sentiment, and provides task recommendations based on the detected mood.
+  **Real-Time Emotion Detection & Task Recommendation System** A Real-Time Emotion Detection and Task Recommendation System The Real time Task Optimizer is an intelligent system that detects facial emotions in real time using a webcam, analyzes text sentiment, and provides task recommendations based on the detected mood.
 It also monitors prolonged stress levels and generates alerts for HR when necessary.

 📌 Features
 ✅ Real-time Facial Emotion Detection using DeepFace